Invariants of Lie algebras extended over commutative algebras without unit: Introduction

 In all these cases, the absence of unit in $A$ is essential.
 All these proofs are significantly shorter than the original ones, and reveal various almost trivial, but so far unnoticed or unpublished, links between different concepts and results.
 These links are, perhaps, the main virtue of this paper.

-It seems that everything considered here can be extended in a straightforward way to twisted, Leibniz and super settings, but we will not venture into this, at least for now.
+It seems that most if not everything considered here can be extended in a straightforward way to twisted, Leibniz and super settings, but we will not venture into this, at least for now.